-The approaches used to identify any risks as part of a project.

-Skills MC5 MC6

-MC10

-EC4 MC9

-The importance of cataloguing risks and assessing the risk level (e.g., through use of RAG ratings).

-How to manage risk and why this is important when managing a project.
+What do learners need to learn?
+Skills The approaches used to identify any risks as part of a project.
+MC5 MC6 The importance of cataloguing risks and assessing the risk level (e.g., through use of RAG ratings).
+DC4 How to manage risk and why this is important when managing a project.
 The importance of maintaining risk logs throughout the delivery of a project, monitoring known risks and capturing any emerging risks.
 The considerations when determining mitigations and contingency plans to support the management and reduce the impact of potential risks.

-1.52 Content and purpose of risk, issue and decision logs.
+1.52 Content and purpose of risk, issue, and decision logs.

 What do learners need to learn?
 Skills The reason for using risk, issue and decision logs when managing a project.
 EC4 MC5 The approach used to create and use risk, issue, and decision logs.
-MC6 The former of a subject and information that is a subject to a subject DC2 The types of content and information that is captured to ensure the successful management of risk, issue, and decision logs.
-The process for reviewing, managing, and closing risks as part of a project, and how decisions are recorded. and now decisions are recorded.
+MC6 DC2 The types of content and information that is captured to ensure the successful management of risk, issue, and decision logs.
+The process for reviewing, managing, and closing risks as part of a project, and how decisions are recorded.